untodesu/voxelius/docs/dev/index.md

 # Introduction

-You seem to have found your way into the documentation section of the website!
+This section covers engine development and modding.

-## Where do I go?!
+## Where to go

-### Engine deveopment
+### Engine development

-You found a nasty bug, have a wonderful idea on how to improve rendering, have a great idea on adding a new noise mode to the world generator?
-And you can write in C++?
-Head over to the _**ENGINE SECTION**_ for engine development reference!
-It should guide you through setting up, building the engine, making a patch and submitting a pull request...
+Use the **ENGINE SECTION** if you want to:

+- fix a bug in the engine
+- improve rendering
+- add a new noise mode to the world generator
+- write C++ patches and submit a pull request

+It covers setup, building, patches, and pull requests.

 ### Modding

-Appear to have a great idea that you'd like to see in-game but might not want to bother purists?
-Can vibecode in some Lua?
-Head over to the _**MODDING SECTION**_ for mod development reference!
-It shoud guide you through the way mods are structured and give you a good reference on what functions to use within runtime...
+Use the **MODDING SECTION** if you want to:

+- add content in Lua without changing the engine
+- learn how mods are structured
+- look up runtime functions

+It covers mod layout and the Lua API reference.